majkon8/star-wars-api/README.md

 ### Backend

+-   Go to backend directory: `cd backend/`
+-   Copy `.env.test` file from `.env.example` by `cp .env.example .env.test` and edit `.env.test` file with your variables (you can use default variables without changing anything)
-You can run tests with `npm run test`.
+-   You can run tests with `npm run test`.

 ## Documentation